CodeforSouth/HackNight-GuideBook/README.md

 4. **Pizza**

-  If this is a hack night chances are there will be pizza on the way.
+  If you are ordering pizza: have it delivered to CIC, 3rd floor.
+Let the lobby security know so they can send them on their way.

+  If you know pizza is coming but didn't order it: chances are there will be pizza on the way.
 Sign for it give a 3 dollar tip.

   If they need ID verification, message the person on slack for an ETA.